Skip to main content

 Loft Conversions Tip for Crystal Palace Homeowners

-Three patterns cover most of what we build in SE19.
-Dormer conversion on a Victorian terrace is the most common project.
-The terraces around Crystal Palace Park, Westow Hill, and Church Road have steep pitched roofs that give 2.4 metres of headroom at the ridge — enough for a full-size bedroom with en-suite without raising the roof.
-Cost is £45,000-£70,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-14 weeks.
-Front-facing dormers are restricted in the Crystal Palace Park conservation area; rear dormers are accepted with subordinate proportions.
-L-shaped dormer is the second pattern, common on the wider Victorian terraces.
-Combining a rear dormer with a side dormer over the back addition maximises floor area — typically creating a master bedroom plus second bedroom or large home office.
-Cost is £55,000-£85,000.
-Build time 12-16 weeks.
-The party wall mechanics are more involved because the side dormer often crosses the party wall.
-Hip-to-gable on Edwardian semis around the upper streets towards Sydenham Hill creates a master bedroom with en-suite plus space for a home office.
-Cost is £55,000-£75,000.
-Build time 10-14 weeks.
-The hipped roof structure is well-suited to this conversion.
-We've run loft conversions across Crystal Palace and the surrounding SE19 streets since 2020, and a well-finished conversion typically adds significant value to the property.
+The terraces around Crystal Palace Park, Westow Hill, and Church Road have steep pitched roofs that give 2.4 metres of headroom at the ridge, enough for a full-size bedroom with en-suite without raising the roof.
+A dormer conversion includes structure, staircase, en-suite plumbing, electrics, plastering, and decoration, with a build time of 10 to 14 weeks.
+Front-facing dormers are restricted in the Crystal Palace Park conservation area, but rear dormers with subordinate proportions are accepted.
+L-shaped dormers suit the wider Victorian terraces, combining a rear dormer with a side dormer over the back addition to create a master bedroom plus a second bedroom or large home office, with a 12 to 16-week build.

-Crystal Palace straddles the Bromley and Lambeth borough boundary, with a few properties at the top of the slope under Croydon.
-The boundary runs roughly along Anerley Hill.
-We check the property's planning portal entry before any application to confirm which authority applies.
-Permitted development covers most loft conversions on residential properties: 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced.
-Front-facing dormers are not permitted development.
-The Crystal Palace Park conservation area imposes additional design requirements — rear dormers with subordinate proportions are usually approved, front-facing dormers are typically refused.
-We submit a Lawful Development Certificate (£103) for written confirmation where applicable.
-Party wall agreements apply to virtually all Crystal Palace loft conversions because the roof structure connects to the neighbouring property's wall and roof.
-Notice must be served on both neighbours at least two months before work starts.
-Surveyor fees are typically £750-£1,500 per neighbour.
-We serve party wall notices early in every project so the schedule isn't delayed.
-Building Control sign-off is mandatory for all loft conversions and covers structural modification, fire safety (escape routes, fire-rated doors, smoke alarms throughout the property), insulation (U-value 0.18 W/m²K for sloping roofs and walls), and ventilation.
-Inspection fees are typically £400-£600 from the relevant council.
-The completion certificate is delivered at handover and is what proves the conversion is compliant when you sell or remortgage.
+Permitted development covers most loft conversions: 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced.
+Front-facing dormers fall outside permitted development and need full planning.
+The Crystal Palace Park conservation area imposes additional design requirements, so rear dormers with subordinate proportions are usually approved while front-facing dormers are typically refused.
+Where permitted development applies, we submit a Lawful Development Certificate (£129) to Bromley or Lambeth for written confirmation.
+Party wall agreements apply to virtually all Crystal Palace loft conversions because the roof structure connects to the neighbouring wall.
+Notice must be served at least two months before work starts, and a surveyor fee applies per neighbour.
+We serve notices early so the programme isn't delayed.
+Building Control sign-off is mandatory, covering structural modification, fire safety, insulation to U-value 0.18 W/m²K, and ventilation.
+The completion certificate is delivered at handover and is required when you sell or remortgage.

 Loft Conversions in Crystal Palace: What's Included